 Satisfactory Academic Progress Policy

 Federal regulations require Framingham State University (FSU) to develop and apply a consistent and reasonable standard of academic progress.
-Schools are required to measure academic progress by evaluating both grade point average (GPA) and pace of completion.
+Schools are required to measure academic progress by evaluating grade point average (GPA), pace of completion, and maximum time frame.
 The following standards apply to any student receiving federal or state financial aid.

 Students must meet FSU academic standards by earning a cumulative grade point average (GPA) of 1.70 until they have passed 8 course credits (32 semester hours), and a cumulative GPA of 2.00 after that, or after four semesters (excluding winter intercession but including summer courses) at FSU (whichever comes first).